vip306/IDS-Module1-alt3-New/chapter8.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:4c598008e7
 ## 2. Histogram

+A histogram helps you visualize the number of occurences of a range of data.

+In R, you can plot the histogram of a variable using the `hist()` function.
+It takes the variable as its argument.

 *** =instructions
-Create a histogram of the weights of the rat pups.
+- In `weight`, store the rats' weights `RatPupWeight$weight`
+- Plot the histogram of `weight`

 *** =hint